greg-raven/grus/_posts/2009-04-21-new-gun-laws-wont-secure-our-border.md

 categories:
 - letters
 tags:
-- Barack Hussein Obama
-- Federal government
-- Arnold Schwarzenegger
-- Barbara Boxer
-- Dianne Feinstein
+- 2nd Amendment
 ---

 I'm sending this in case you missed it:

 > **Brewer: New gun laws won't secure border**
 >
-> Howard Fischer, Capitol Media Services
-> April 20, 2009
+> Howard Fischer, Capitol Media Services, April 20, 2009
 >
 > New laws to regulate gun sales in this country are not the answer to increasing violence in Mexico and along the border, Gov. Jan Brewer told federal lawmakers Monday.
 >